 Hands-On Learning Scholarship

 The College of Arts and Sciences is pleased to invite undergraduate students to apply for scholarships to support them in pursuing experiential learning opportunities.
-The scholarship will provide financial support of up to $5,000 to assist students in completing an unpaid internship, research opportunity, or service-learning experience of at least 8 weeks’ duration.
+The scholarship will provide financial support of up to $5,000 to assist students in completing an unpaid internship, research opportunity, or service-learning experience.
 Preference will be given to applicants with financial need, as determined by the Office of Student Financial Aid & Scholarships.
 We will consider assistance for paid internships where the case can be made that the compensation will not be adequate to cover living expenses.

 Prison Education Program